Danijel-Enoch/lemon-markets-submission/05-team.md

 * Experienced in guiding development teams to balance engineering feasibility with user-centric outcomes, ensuring features align with both vision and market demand.
 * **Mintyplex Collaboration:** Worked closely with backend engineers to shape technical specifications, prioritize feature sets, and streamline the product roadmap.
 * Skilled at requirements gathering, cross-functional communication, and backlog prioritization — translating user feedback into clear technical deliverables.
-* Deep familiarity with DeFi mechanics, trading flows, and risk management, enabling effective oversight of Lemonloopa's roadmap from MVP to scaling.
+* Deep familiarity with DeFi mechanics, trading flows, and risk management, enabling effective oversight of Lemon Markets' roadmap from MVP to scaling.
-* Acts as the bridge between engineering and end users, ensuring Lemonloopa evolves iteratively with community feedback rather than rigid, top-down planning.
+* Acts as the bridge between engineering and end users, ensuring Lemon Markets evolves iteratively with community feedback rather than rigid, top-down planning.

 ## What Makes Our Team Special